Adding Rotations to a Two-Tiled Object Base

-Adding Rotations: Single Tiled Object: Changing Two Rotations to Four Rotations, by David Goss
+Adding Rotations: 1-Tiled Object: Changing 2 Rotations to 4 Rotations by David Goss

 - Download and extract the Last Transmogrifier 2.1.2

 - These are the Sprites (files) that are exported.

 - Rename Sprites containing the word "front" by replacing "front" to "se"

 - Rename Sprites by replacing "back" to "ne"

 - Open all the "ne" Sprites in your graphics program.